MelanieT/TeensyCNC2/README.md

 of corporate tone deafness, Provo Craft, the original makers of the Cricut™ Mini decided in 2018  to make it obsolete by shutting down the "[Craft Room](http://inspiration.cricut.com/cricut-craft-room-closing/)" on-line service needed to make the Cricut™ Mini function and leaving current owners, such as Matt's wife, unable to use it.
 Prior to this, Provo Craft had also sued and shut down at two makers of
-3rd party software that could work with their products and use a form of encrypted communication to discourage anyone from trying to create software that can commnicate with their products.
+3rd party software intended to work with their products.
+And, as a middle finger to device hackers, use a form of encrypted communication to discourage anyone from trying to create software that can commnicate with their products.

-What's ingenious about Matt's "hack" is that it completely bypasses all of Provo Craft's sneaky attempts to control how users can use their products by replacing the two PIC microcontollers inside the Cricut Mini with an inexpensive, Arm-based microcontroller board, the
+However, Matt's ingenious "hack" completely bypasses all of Provo Craft's sneaky attempts to control how users can use their products by replacing the two PIC microcontollers inside the Cricut Mini with an inexpensive, Arm-based microcontroller board, the
 [Teensy 3.2](https://www.pjrc.com/store/teensy32.html).
 I came across Matt's work while I was working on my [LaserCut](https://github.com/wholder/LaserCut) program, which is Java-based program that's designed allow users to create 2D vector